-In the United States, where NBTXR3 has been classified as a drug, we plan to commence Study 312, a global Phase III clinical trial for elderly patients with head and neck cancer who are ineligible for platinumbased chemotherapy.
+In the United States, where NBTXR3 has been classified as a drug, we plan to commence Study 312, a global Phase III clinical trial for elderly patients with head and neck cancer who are ineligible for platinum-based chemotherapy.
 In February 2020, we received Fast Track designation from the FDA for NBTXR3 for the treatment of locally advanced head and neck cancers, which we believe could allow for expedited clinical development.
 We expect approximately 500 patients to be treated in this global Phase III trial.
-The initial readout will be based on event-driven progression-free survival ("PFS"), and the final readout will be based on event-driven progression-free survival ("PFS"), and the final readout will be based on overall survival ("OS").
-A futility analysis is expected at 18 months after the first patient is randomized, and the interim analysis for PFS superiority is expected at 24-30 months.
+The initial readout will be based on event-driven progression-free survival ("PFS"), and the final readout will be based on overall survival ("OS").
+A fullility analysis is expected at 18 months after the first patient is randomized, and the interim analysis for PFS superiority is expected at 24-30 months.
 The final analysis will report on PFS and OS.
 We may also potentially pursue Breakthrough Therapy designation from the FDA for NBTXR3 in this indication.
 However, there can be no assurance that we will obtain this designation or that, even if we do, it will lead to a faster development or regulatory review or approval process or increase the likelihood that NBTXR3 will receive regulatory approval.